+What’s special about gas griddles?
 You can cook many things on a griddle you can’t cook on a traditional grill like bacon, eggs, pancakes, and other favorites like hibachi and smash burgers.
-Let’s show you what you need to know before making your purchase.
+There is a wide variety of flat top grills on the market.

 What to Look For

-There are various gas griddle options out there, and you want to be sure you’ve done your due diligence before making your selection.
+There are a ton of gas griddle brands and model options for sale.
+The most popular brands are Blackstone, Camp Chef, Royal Gourmet, and Pit Boss.
+You want to be sure you’ve done your due diligence before making a griddle selection.
 There are several key factors to take into consideration when making your selection.

-Once you’re armed with this knowledge, you can properly assess what griddle will be the best choice for you.
-The last thing you want is buyer’s remorse from purchasing a griddle that isn’t meeting all your needs or realizing you spent more money than necessary.
+Once you’re armed with this knowledge, you can properly assess which gas griddle to purchase.
+The last thing you want is buyer’s remorse from purchasing a gas griddle that doesn’t meet your needs.

-The larger griddles are typically 36″, providing approximately 720 square inches of cooktop space that is fantastic when cooking for larger groups or cooking a variety of things at the same time.
-This also may be overkill, and a 17″ or 28″ griddle might be more than sufficient for your needs.
+Having a large griddle is fantastic when cooking for larger groups or cooking a variety of foods at the same time.
+This also may be overkill, and a smaller griddle cooktop might be more than sufficient for your needs.

 To give you a frame of reference, a 36″ griddle would allow you to cook a total of approximately 28 burger patties simultaneously.
 In contrast, a 17″ griddle can accommodate about 9 burger patties at a time.

-There’s another component to strongly consider when choosing between a bigger or smaller griddle: the number of individual burners.
+Another component to strongly consider when choosing between a bigger or smaller griddle is the number of individual burners.
 The number of burners is a key thing to pay attention to when making your selection.
-Having more burners can be nice because it allows you to set different griddle areas to different temperatures.
+Having more burners is preferable because it allows you to set different griddle areas to different temperatures.

 You may want part of the griddle to be very hot for cooking one type of food while keeping the other side of the griddle at a lower temperature for foods that shouldn’t be cooked at the higher temperatures.
 A low-temperature spot on the griddle can be a great place to keep foods warm that have finished cooking.